Lanthanide: Coordination chemistry and catalysis

-When in the form of coordination complexes, lanthanides exist overwhelmingly in their +3 oxidation state, although particularly stable 4f configurations can also give +4 (Ce, Tb) or +2 (Eu, Yb) ions.
+When in the form of coordination complexes, lanthanides exist overwhelmingly in their +3 oxidation state, although particularly stable 4f configurations can also give +4 (Ce, Pr, Tb) or +2 (Sm, Eu, Yb) ions.
 All of these forms are strongly electropositive and thus lanthanide ions are hard Lewis acids.
 The oxidation states are also very stable; with the exceptions of SmI2 and cerium(IV) salts, lanthanides are not used for redox chemistry.
 4f electrons have a high probability of being found close to the nucleus and are thus strongly affected as the nuclear charge increases across the series; this results in a corresponding decrease in ionic radii referred to as the lanthanide contraction.

 The low probability of the 4f electrons existing at the outer region of the atom or ion permits little effective overlap between the orbitals of a lanthanide ion and any binding ligand.
 Thus lanthanide complexes typically have little or no covalent character and are not influenced by orbital geometries.
 The lack of orbital interaction also means that varying the metal typically has little effect on the complex (other than size), especially when compared to transition metals.
 Complexes are held together by weaker electrostatic forces which are omni-directional and thus the ligands alone dictate the symmetry and coordination of complexes.
 Steric factors therefore dominate, with coordinative saturation of the metal being balanced against inter-ligand repulsion.
 This results in a diverse range of coordination geometries, many of which are irregular, and also manifests itself in the highly fluxional nature of the complexes.
 As there is no energetic reason to be locked into a single geometry, rapid intramolecular and intermolecular ligand exchange will take place.
 This typically results in complexes that rapidly fluctuate between all possible configurations.

 Many of these features make lanthanide complexes effective catalysts.
 Hard Lewis acids are able to polarise bonds upon coordination and thus alter the electrophilicity of compounds, with a classic example being the Luche reduction.
 The large size of the ions coupled with their labile ionic bonding allows even bulky coordinating species to bind and dissociate rapidly, resulting in very high turnover rates; thus excellent yields can often be achieved with loadings of only a few mol%.
 The lack of orbital interactions combined with the lanthanide contraction means that the lanthanides change in size across the series but that their chemistry remains much the same.
 This allows for easy tuning of the steric environments and examples exist where this has been used to improve the catalytic activity of the complex and change the nuclearity of metal clusters.

 Despite this, the use of lanthanide coordination complexes as homogeneous catalysts is largely restricted to the laboratory and there are currently few examples them being used on an industrial scale.
 Lanthanides exist in many forms other than coordination complexes and many of these are industrially useful.
 In particular lanthanide metal oxides are used as heterogeneous catalysts in various industrial processes.